-- Member position description - The minimum number of service hours and other requirements necessary to successfully complete the term of service and to be eligible for the education award - The amount of the education award being offered for successful completion of the terms of service in which the individual is enrolling - Standards of conduct, as developed by the grantee or subgrantee - List of prohibited activities - Requirements under the Drug-Free Workplace Act (41 U.S.C.
-701 et seq.) - Suspension and termination rules - The specific circumstances under which a member may be released for cause - Internal Grievance Procedure (note that the Member Service Agreement must include the Internal Grievance Procedure developed by the subgrantee and approved by Nevada Volunteers) - Other requirements as established by the grantee
+- Member position description; - The minimum number of service hours and other requirements necessary to successfully complete the term of service and to be eligible for the education award; - The amount of the education award being offered for successful completion of the terms of service in which the individual is enrolling; - Standards of conduct, as developed by the recipient or sub recipient; - The list of prohibited activities, including those specified in the regulations at 45 CFR § 2520.65; - The text of 45 CFR §§ 2540.100(e)-(f), which relates to Nonduplication and Nondisplacement; - The text of 45 CFR §§ 2520.40-.45, which relates to fundraising by members; - Requirements under the Drug-Free Workplace Act (41 U.S.C. §701 et seq.); - Civil rights requirements, complaint procedures, and rights of beneficiaries; - Suspension and termination rules; - The specific circumstances under which a member may be released for cause; - Internal Grievance procedures (note that the Member Service Agreement must include the Internal Grievance Procedure developed by the subgrantee and approved by Nevada Volunteers); and - Other requirements established by the recipient.